Urine: Constituents

 About 91–96% of urine consists of water.
 The remainder can be broadly characterized into inorganic salts, urea, organic compounds, and organic ammonium salts.
 Urine also contains proteins, hormones, and a wide range of metabolites, varying by what is introduced into the body.

 The total solids in urine are on average 59 g per day per person.
 Urea is the largest constituent of the solids, constituting more than 50% of the total.
 The daily volume and composition of urine varies per person based on the amount of physical exertion, environmental conditions, as well as water, salt, and protein intakes.
 In healthy persons, urine contains very little protein and an excess is suggestive of illness, as with sugar.
-Organic matter, in healthy persons, also is reported to at most 1.7 times more matter than minerals.
+Organic matter, in healthy persons, also is reported to be at most 1.7 times more matter than minerals.
 However, any more than that is suggestive of illness.